-2009 DEVELOPMENTS
+2010 DEVELOPMENTS

-Looking back on 2009, the new Administration worked to increase the benefits the United States derives from trade and economic ties with China by focusing on outcome-oriented dialogue at all levels of engagement, while also taking concrete steps to enforce China's adherence to its international trade Within this framework, the United obligations.
-States' intensive dialogue with China during the past year generated positive outcomes on a number of contentious issues.
-At the same time, the United States aggressively pursued WTO dispute settlement on issues left unresolved by dialogue, filing one new case, generating a favorable settlement in another case and obtaining favorable WTO panel decisions in two other cases.
+Looking back on 2010, the Administration worked to increase the benefits the United States derives from trade and economic ties with China by focusing on outcome-oriented dialogue at all levels of engagement, while also taking concrete steps to enforce China's adherence to its international trade obligations.
+Within this framework, the United States' intensive dialogue with China during the past year generated positive outcomes on a number of contentious issues.
+At the same time, the United States aggressively pursued WTO dispute settlement on issues left unresolved by dialogue, filing three important new cases, and continuing active pursuit of a case filed in 2009.
+The United States also successfully defended its use of trade remedies in two WTO cases brought by China, with strong WTO panel rulings issued in favor of the United States.

-On the bilateral front, the United States and China pursued a robust set of formal and informal meetings and dialogues over the last year, including numerous working groups and high-level meetings under the auspices of the newly created U.S.-China Strategic and Economic Dialogue (S&ED) and the U.S.-China Joint Commission on Commerce and Trade (JCCT).
-The United States and China held their first S&ED meeting in July 2009 and the 20th meeting of the JCCT in October 2009.
-A Presidential summit followed in November 2009.
-The United States used all of these avenues to establish a foundation for the new Administration's engagement of China's leadership on trade and economic matters and to seek resolutions to a number of pressing trade issues.
+On the bilateral front, the United States and China pursued a robust set of formal and informal meetings and dialogues over the last year, including numerous working groups and high-level meetings under the auspices of the U.S.-China Strategic and Economic Dialogue (S&ED) and the U.S.-China Joint Commission on Commerce and Trade (JCCT).
+The United States and China held their second S&ED meeting in May 2010 and the 21st meeting of the JCCT in December 2010.
+A Presidential summit is scheduled to follow in January 2011.
+The United States is using all of these avenues to engage China's leadership on trade and economic matters and seek resolutions to a number of pressing trade issues.

-Bilateral engagement produced concrete results in a number of important areas in 2009.
-The two sides were able to resolve significant trade irritants, while also achieving incremental but important progress in other areas and agreeing to pursue dialogue in still other areas where more detailed discussions were needed to lay the foundation for possible resolutions.
+Bilateral engagement produced concrete results in 2010.
+In particular, the two sides were able to make progress on significant trade issues through the JCCT in a number of areas, while also establishing channels for further engagement in other areas where more discussions are needed to find solutions.
 For example, China made the following commitments, among others: